Science Museum of Minnesota

 Preferred Site Schedule for Member

 The weekly schedule will generally be Tuesday through Saturday.
 The CTEP member will be able to negotiate specific daily start and end times based on his/her work plan.
-The Member’s service will include evening hours as youth crews meet after school on Tuesdays, Wednesdays, and Thursdays, generally from 3-6pm.
-Youth programming also occurs throughout the day on Saturdays, generally from 9am-5pm.
+The Member’s service will include evening hours as youth crews meet after school on Tuesdays, Wednesdays, and Thursdays, generally from 4-7pm.
+Youth programming also occurs throughout the day on Saturdays, generally from 9am-5pm and throughout the summer on a Mon-Friday basis during a typical workday (9-5).

 Specific Site Responsibilities